hoi9085/MyProjects/Mastermind/README.md

 ### 1. Codebreaker Strategies (CB)

 **Codebreaker 0 Strategy**
 The codebreaker generates a random guess at each turn.
-It does not use any feedback from previous guesses to improve future guesses.
 Each guess is completely independent, purely relying on randomness.

 **Codebreaker 1 Strategy**
 The codebreaker maintains a list of all possible combinations and randomly selects a guess from this list.
 After each guess, the chosen combination is removed from the pool to avoid repeating guesses.
-This strategy ensures no duplicate guesses but does not actively use feedback to narrow down possibilities.

 **Codebreaker 2 Strategy**
 The codebreaker starts with a random guess.
 From the second turn onward, it maintains a set of all possible solutions consistent with previous feedback.
 At each turn, it randomly selects a guess from this set and updates the possibilities based on the feedback, ensuring guesses progressively narrow down the solution space.